khalid-naami/khalid-naami.github.io/blog/2026-05-06-ultimate-dashboard-guide.md

 date: 2026-05-06T11:00:00+00:00
 ---

-# The Ultimate Options Dashboard: Integrating Price Action with Greeks Analysis
+# Ultimate Options Dashboard: Price Action & Greeks Analysis

 In the world of quantitative trading, having data is easy—but having *context* is everything.
 Our **Main Dashboard** is designed to be the central nervous system for your trading strategy, merging real-time price action with the deep liquidity levels that drive market movement.